tsfrt/deployment-metrics/readme.md

 ```
-Apply the package repository to your cluster
+Modify the image reference and apply the package repository to your cluster

 ```yaml